-Phone number - 07811 981 399 Email address - cbcsafeguardingtrustee@gmail.com
+Phone number 07968 351 601 Email address - cbcsafeguardingtrustee@gmail.com

-Our church minister is also an important part of the Church Safeguarding Team.
+Our church minister (should one be in post) is also an important part of the Church Safeguarding Team.
 Where possible, the Church Safeguarding Team will work together if and when issues arise.
 However, each person has a responsibility to report allegations of abuse as soon as they are raised.

-(Further definitions of these roles can be found in Appendix 4 - Safeguarding Roles and Responsibilities)
+(Further definitions of these roles can be found in Appendix 4 - Safequarding Roles and Responsibilities)